 Something we didn’t see in the movie: the front gates that guard the long private drive to the house:

-For more photos and information, check the listing by Nicki & Karen.
-(Sorry, it sold!)
-To see more photos of how the house looked in the movie?
-Check out my original post about the sets, including Streep’s to-die-for bakery.
+To see more photos of how the house looked in the movie, visit my original post about the sets,

-Writer and Director Nancy Meyers has built a reputation for movies that feature houses we’d love to live in.
-Check out the others I’ve featured on my Houses Onscreen page or by clicking the pics below:
+Nancy Meyers has built a reputation for movies that feature houses we’d love to live in.

 Do you have a favorite Nancy Meyers movie house?
 I don’t think I could choose.
 I’ll just take one for every day of the week, if that’s okay… 😉